REU SITE: Exercise - Explore Emerging Computing in Science and Engineering |

 GPU clusters for HPC implementation.

 GPU accelerated medical image reconstruction and processing In this project, students will accelerate a new iterative image reconstruction algorithm called “propagation and backpropagation (PBP)” image reconstruction method using Matlab computing with NVIDIA CUDA-enabled GPUs.
 Through the project, students will learn the basics of Matlab parallel computing for medical imaging with GPU support and gain understanding of the benefits of parallel processing for large scientific computing tasks based on a real-world medical imaging problem.
 Furthermore, students will be able to verify their algorithms using experimentally collected data through data measurement systems funded by a Department of Defense (DOD) award and an NSF Major Research Instrumentation (MRI) award.
-Deep Learning and Data Analytics for Remote Sensing Applications Faculty Mentors: Dr. Yuanwei Jin With massive amounts of computational power, machines can now recognize objects and translate speech in real time.
+Deep Learning and Data Analytics for Remote Sensing Applications Faculty Mentor: Dr. Yuanwei Jin With massive amounts of computational power, machines can now recognize objects and translate speech in real time.
 Research in this area attempts to make better representations and create models to learn these representations from large-scale unlabeled data.
 Deep learning is part of a broader family of machine learning methods based on learning representations of data.
 Deep learning algorithms attempt to learn multi-level representations of data, embodying a hierarchy of factors that may explain them.
 Various deep learning architectures such as deep neural networks, convolutional deep neural networks, and deep belief networks have been applied to fields like computer vision, automatic speech recognition, and natural language processing where they have been demonstrated to be effective at uncovering underlying structure in data and producing state-of-the-art results on various tasks.

 In this project, we will focus on remote sensing applications such as radar target recognition and feature extraction of acoustic dispersion characteristics.
 For example, automatic target recognition based upon a sequence of synthetic aperture radar (SAR) images is an important task for both military and civilian applications.
 By employing emerging deep learning method applicable to SAR images and implementing the algorithms on commercial off-the-shelf graphics processing units (GPUs), significant improvement in recognition performance is expected.